Renuka Singh (cricketer)

-Renuka Singh Thakur (born 2 January 1996) is an Indian cricketer who plays for Himachal Pradesh.
+Renuka Singh Thakur (born 2 January 1996) is an Indian international cricketer.
+She represents Railways in domestic cricket and Royal Challengers Bengaluru in the Women's Premier League.
+She was a part of the Indian team that won the 2025 Women's Cricket World Cup and the 2022 Women's Asia Cup.

+Career

 Singh was the leading wicket-taker in the 2019–20 Senior Women's One Day League, with 23 dismissals.
 In August 2021, Singh earned her maiden call-up to the India women's cricket team, for their series against Australia.
-She made her Women's Twenty20 International (WT20I) debut on 7 October 2021, for India against Australia.
+She made her Women's Twenty20 International debut on 7 October 2021, for India against Australia.

 In January 2022, she was named in India's team for the 2022 Women's Cricket World Cup in New Zealand.
 She made her Women's One Day International (WODI) debut on 18 February 2022, for India against New Zealand.

 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 She was the leading wicket-taker at the tournament, with 11 wickets, as well as winning a silver medal with her team.
+She took her first T20I five-wicket haul against England in the 2023 Women's T20 World Cup on 18 February 2023.

+Thakur made her Test debut against England in December 2023.
+She was named in the India squad for the 2024 Women's T20 World Cup and their home ODI series against New Zealand in October 2024.

+In December 2024, she took her first fifer in ODI against West Indies.